topmonks/defi-puzzle/README.md

 ## What the hell are short tokens?
 ELI5
 What are they?
 * Fungible tokens with negative value - they represent a liability to return borrowed asset to Compound money market

-* Conditional transfers:
+How are they transferred?
-** Recipient has to approve
+1) Recipient has to approve
-** Short tokens alway need to be in a wallet with sufficient balance of long tokens
+2) Short tokens alway need to be in a wallet with sufficient balance of long tokens

 How are they created?